 As the volume of digital information continues to grow, we are faced with a paradox.
 We can read and interpret the Dead Sea scrolls written almost 2000 years ago, but we cannot do the same with data generated 20 years ago on a 5.25 inch floppy disk.
 Ironically, as the world becomes digital, we may be entering a digital "Dark Ages" in which business, public, and personal assets are in ever greater danger of being lost.
 But, on the other hand, there is an increased need for long-lived digital information.
-Recent compliance legislation, such as HIPAA and the Sarbanes-Oxley Act, which require long-term data viability, have increased the need to study how to preserve myriad types of information, such as scientific, financial, healthcare, artistic, and cultural data for tens and even hundreds of years.
+Additionally, compliance legislation, such as HIPAA and the Sarbanes-Oxley Act, which require long-term data viability, have increased the need to study how to preserve data for longer terms.